Applying for a Grant - Criteria and Procedures

 PRIORITIES

-Grants from The Yiddish Culture Fund will amplify the growing interest in Yiddish culture and help develop the next generation of Yiddish culture leaders and producers in the San Francisco Bay Area.
-For in-person events, we will give priority to projects in the broader Bay Area.
-We will consider in-person events held outside the region if they are hybrid (offer an online option) so Bay Area residents can participate.
+Grants from The Yiddish Culture Fund will amplify the growing interest in Yiddish culture and help develop the next generation of Yiddish culture leaders and producers in the greater San Francisco Bay Area.
+For in-person events, we will give priority to projects in the region (as defined below).
+We will consider in-person events held outside the region if they are hybrid (offer an online option) so Bay Area residents can participate, and on-line events.
+We will also consider projects that are not events at all, as long as S.F.
+Bay Area residents can benefit from them.
 Grantees may be individuals or groups (incorporated or not, charitable organizations or not).

 KlezCalifornia will support funded projects with event publicity to our 3,000-member mailing list, offer access to our connections if wanted, and provide mentoring if requested.
 In the longer term, we want to engage with new Yiddish culture leaders in strategic thinking about the future of Bay Area Yiddish cultural activities.